The Substance and Pornography Addicted

 Loneliness and depression

 Depression and loneliness are important clinical issues in those with addictive disorders.
 Many clients report turning to alcohol and drugs to seek relief from the severe pain of loneliness in their lives.
-Depression and SUDs are highly prevalent and co-occur in the same preson.
+Depression, anxiety and substance abuse disorders (SUDs) are highly prevalent and co-occur in those with addictions.
 In one study, 44% of those with a history of comorbid alcohol use disorder and generalized anxiety disorders had a history of suicide attempts (Smith, J.P. & Book, 2010).
-In anothert study alcohol dependence was significantly more prevalent among younger and unmarried adults, men,whites, Native Americans, and those with lower incomes, while lifetime rates were highest among middle-aged Americans, (Hasin, DS, 2007.)
+In another study alcohol dependence was significantly more prevalent among younger and unmarried adults, men,whites, Native Americans, and those with lower incomes (Hasin, DS, 2007.)

-Nearly one third of persons with major depressive disorder also have SUDs and this comorbidity yields a higher risk of suicide and greater social and personal impairment as well as other psychiatric disorders (Davis, et al., 2013).
-Heavy cannabis use and depression are associated and marijuana may increase depressive symptoms among some users (Degenhardt, et al., 2003).
+Nearly one third of persons with major depressive disorder also have substance abuse disorders and this comorbidity yields a higher risk of suicide and greater social and personal impairment as well as other psychiatric disorders (Davis, et al., 2013).
+Heavy cannabis use may increase depressive symptoms among some users (Degenhardt, et al., 2003).

 Case Study on loneliness

 Antone had a fifteen year history of alcoholism which included several inpatient treatment programs.
 After several sessions he was able to acknowledge that he struggled with intense loneliness which had never been identified in his several rehab experiences.
 Next, he was able tore cognize very strong resentment toward former friends and family members as a result of his loneliness.